videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/pubsub-class/introduction.md

 ## Introduction

-PubSub class provides the methods to implement Publisher-Subscriber feature in your Flutter Application.
+PubSub class provides the methods to implement Publisher-Subscriber feature in your Application.

 ## PubSub Methods